How to Use Targeting in a Media Buying Campaign

 What to do?

-Website targeting will give you the opportunity to promote your ads on the sites which showcase the best performance.
+When available in the advertising platform, website targeting will give you the opportunity to promote your ads on the sites which showcase the best performance.

 This will also allow you to create whitelists!